alvarods3/WorldCampopleginae/README.md

 To ensure consistency, please submit new data in the same format as this dataset.
 You can open an issue on this repository or send your contributions via email to alvarods3@gmail.com.
-Contributions should include all relevant fields as described above.

 If you use this dataset in your research, please cite the corresponding paper: